External MCTP VDM Commands Spec

 Device Information04hRRetrieve device information.

-Get Log08hRRetrieve debug log or attestation log.
+Get Debug Log05hRRetrieve debug log.

 Request Debug Unlock0AhORequest debug unlock in production environment.